 2. The Fans Spin, but the Computer Won’t Boot

 There are several reasons for a computer not to boot even though the fans spin.
-It can be an improper placement of power cords or a faulty computer part.
+It can be an improper placement of power cords or a faulty component.

-However, before you try to breadboard your computer (a troubleshooting method, not electronic circuit prototyping) to determine which part of your computer is not working properly, it would be best to reset your BIOS to retrain them first.
+However, before you try to breadboard your computer (a troubleshooting method, not electronic circuit prototyping) to determine which part is not working properly, it would be best to reset your BIOS to retrain them first.

 When dealing with computer issues, you always need to ensure that you’ve ruled out every possible cause requiring the simplest solutions.

 Sometimes, your GPU is experiencing operational issues because it needs to be in sync with the other parts of your computer.

 Forcing the BIOS to reset is one of the easiest ways to get all your computer parts working together.